 Eating in front of the TV is unwise, but we all do it.
 So save the snacks for comedies or talk shows, and put the chips away when you’re watching action or tear-jerkers.
 According to the findings in recent studies, people scarfed twice as much snack food while watching dramas than they did while watching comedies.
 At the movies, viewers of sad movies ate 28 to 55 percent more buttered popcorn than people who watched comedies.

-13. Follow a Healthy Food Plan
+13. Go on a Healthy Detox Plan